wRAR/supybot-plugin-Dicebot/docs/README.txt

 7. If you use several expressions in one message, bot will roll all of them and return all the results in one reply, separated with semicolon.
 8. Shadowrun 4ed support, see included Shadowrun.txt; 7th Sea RnK support, see
-7th Sea.txt; Dark Heresy/Rogue Trader support, see DH.txt.
+7th Sea.txt; Dark Heresy/Rogue Trader/Deathwatch support, see DH.txt.
 9. Concerning extensibility, you just need to add a regex for your expression and a function which parses that expression and returns a string which will be displayed.